junxit/us-congress-code/title-22/chapter-7/sec-288k.md

 ### References in Text

 The International Organizations Immunities Act, referred to in subsec. (a), is title I of act Dec.
 29, 1945, ch.
 652, 59 Stat.
-669, as amended, which is classified principally to this subchapter.
+669, which is classified principally to this subchapter.
 For complete classification of this Act to the Code, see Short Title note set out under section 288 of this title and Tables.

 ### Codification